 Click “Reset Ranging” to clear out the history and restart the averaging process.

-Suggestion: To obtain the best possible result, you may want to move the phone around a bit (by a few centimeters) in order to try and "average out" the position dependent error.
+Suggestion: To obtain the best result, you may want to move the phone around a bit (by a few centimeters) in order to try and "average out" the position dependent error.

 The “Overall Offset” field shows the difference between the average estimated range